)

 Read reviews from policyholders

-Take some time to read reviews from current and previous policyholders on websites like the Better Business Bureau (BBB) and Trustpilot.
+Take some time to read reviews from current and previous policyholders on websites, like Trustpilot.
 These reviews can give you an idea of what your experience might look like and help you avoid potential red flags.

 It’s a good idea to read both positive and negative reviews to get a full picture.